rwtodd/org.rwtodd.crypto.spritz/README.md

 # spritz cipher

-A java implementation of the Spritz sponge-like stream cipher.
+Implementations of the Spritz sponge-like stream cipher in `java`, `scala`, `go`, and `c`.
+The `java` and `scala` versions have both hashing and encryption convenience functions.
+The others have the full algorithm but are only set up to help you hash.

+## Story

 I read about this fun cipher [here (RS14.pdf)][1], and decided to implement it in scala.
 After that, I converted it